2019 New England Patriots season: Week 16: vs. Buffalo Bills

 Despite dominating time of possession in the first half, New England found itself tied with Buffalo by halftime due to a Rex Burkhead fumble on the opening drive and a failed fourth down conversion, which led to points for the Bills.
 After a back-and-forth third quarter, New England regained the lead as Burkhead scored a go-ahead touchdown with just over 5 minutes to go.
 Buffalo drove down the field on its final drive, but the Patriots defense stifled Josh Allen and the Bills offense as the drive stalled at the New England 14-yard line.
 With the win, the Patriots improved to 12–3, clinching the AFC East divisional title for the 11th straight year.
 This would end up being Tom Brady's final win in a Patriots uniform.
-This also marked the last time the Patriots clinched AFC East and swept the Bills as of 2024.
+This also marked the last time the Patriots clinched the AFC East until 2025.
+This still remains the Patriots most recent sweep over the Bills.